Session Guitar: Shredding is Great, But Know How to Play Melodies

 However, I've been noticing a trend amongst younger guitarists on YouTube and elsewhere; it's a distinct lack of melody.
 Speed, blazing technique, sweeps and taps are all fine and incredible and have my deepest respect.
 I know the hours of practice and dedication it takes to acquire these techniques.
 But in the studio world, the place where people hire you to play the way THEY want, these styles are rarely used.

-I have asked many of my students to simply play "Happy Birthday" on guitar.
-MOST COULD NOT!
+I've asked many of my students to play "Happy Birthday" on guitar.
+Most could not.
 It was a struggle from note to note.
-Here's something else I used to do in order to check how I was doing: (And this was wrong, I know, because I had no intention of joining ... but I did it anyway ...
-I was young and foolish and had an attitude.)
+Here's something else I used to do in order to check how I was doing: (And this was wrong, I know, because I had no intention of joining, but I did it anyway; I was young and foolish and had an attitude.)
 I would audition for bands.

-Professional studio guitar playing has many aspects.
-Sight reading, playing in the pocket, playing nice with the other children and being flexible in style are some of these.
+Professional studio guitar playing has many aspects: sight reading, playing in the pocket, playing nice with the other children and being flexible in style.
 But here's something no one really wants when they hire you: THEY DO NOT WANT YOU TO OUTSHINE THE SINGER.

-I cool lick is great.
+A cool lick is great.
 But ask anyone in Nashville right now how satisfied they are with what they are allowed to play on a session, and I bet most would be frustrated as hell.
 And as fine as some of the solos I'm hearing in country music are, most are uninspired.
-And these guys I KNOW are capable of just killing on guitar!
+And these guys are capable of just killing on guitar!